akilmarshall/procedural-image-generation/README.md

     \mathcal{N}_{\mathbb{I}}::t\to d\to \[t\],
 $$

 that takes a tile and a direction and returns a list of the tiles seen adjacent in the specified direction.

 [diagram: neighbor direction]

-Together $(\mathbb{I}, \mathbb{T}, \mathcal{N})$ can be called **tiled image stastics**.
+Together $(\mathbb{I}, \mathbb{T}, \mathcal{N})$ can be called
+**tiled image statistics**.

 ## tiled-image-tool

 A command line tool written in rust for computing statistics from tiled images and procedurally generating new images.

 ### Data Pipeline